 The Jackson Zoo

-Home to more than 200 animals, The Jackson Zoo is less than four miles from The Westin Jackson.
+Home to more than 200 animals, The Jackson Zoo is less than four miles from The Westin Jackson and is one of the most fun things to do in Jackson, Mississippi.
 Bring the whole family to visit with chimps, red pandas, leopards, and other exotic animals, then cool off at The Splash Pad and Lounge or take a ride on the Steam Train.

 Mississippi Children's Museum